 - Further development needed: If your business is at an early stage but has HPSU potential, the Start-Up Enquiries Team will provide detailed feedback and recommend a relevant Start-up Development Programme to help you further develop your business and get to a “HPSU-ready” stage.

 - Not an eligible HPSU: The types of companies that Enterprise Ireland works with are determined within a national/European legal framework and is also guided by Enterprise Ireland policy.
 If your business is not eligible for Enterprise Ireland support, our Start-Up Enquiries Team will explain the reasons for this and suggest alternative supports from other organisations.

 If I do not qualify, where can I get support for my start-up?

-If your business is not eligible for Enterprise Ireland HPSU support you may qualify for funding and supports from your local County Enterprise Board.
-There are 35 City and County Enterprise Boards located throughout the country that offer a first-stop shop for entrepreneurs and small businesses with 10 employees or less prior to applying for HPSU support.
+If your business is not eligible, or too early, for Enterprise Ireland HPSU support you may qualify for funding and supports from your Local Enterprise Office.
+The Local Enterprise Offices are our partners in enterprise development and offer a first-stop shop for entrepreneurs and small businesses with 10 employees or less prior to applying for HPSU support.
 They can provide advice, mentoring and funding - including feasibility funding, to eligible start-ups.
 Once some level of validation has been achieved by the company and the business is ready for HPSU support, then the LEO may recommend that the business progresses to Enterprise Ireland.